ucsb-cs148-s21/1pm-t3-course-recommender/team/contributions/CONTRIBS.md

 ## Jessica Zhang

 ## Justin Surmani
+I have 75 commits.
+Some of these are actual updates to the codebase, while a lot of them are adding files to document our team meetings and such.
+I helped facilitate and implement our Auth0/google authentification system as well as the profile page that you can only see when you are logged in.

 ## Chandler Ott
 I have 33 commits.
 Some are small/quick fixes while others are more